2386067964/ToothSeg/README.md

 ## Citation

 ```
-@article{toothseg,
-  title={ToothSeg: A Self-Correcting Deep Learning Approach for Robust Tooth Instance Segmentation and Numbering in CBCT}
+@ARTICLE{toothseg,
-  author={van Nistelrooij, Niels and Kr{\"a}mer, Lars and Kempers, Steven and Beyer, Michel and Ambrogioni, Luca and Bolelli, Federico and Xi, Tong and Berg{\'e}, Stefaan and Heiland, Max and Maier-Hein, Klaus H. and Vinayahalingam, Shankeeth and Isensee, Fabian},
+  author={van Nistelrooij, Niels and Krämer, Lars and Kempers, Steven and Beyer, Michel and Bolelli, Federico and Xi, Tong and Bergé, Stefaan and Heiland, Max and Maier-Hein, Klaus H. and Vinayahalingam, Shankeeth and Isensee, Fabian},
+  journal={IEEE Journal of Biomedical and Health Informatics},
+  title={ToothSeg: Robust Tooth Instance Segmentation and Numbering in CBCT using Deep Learning and Self-Correction},
   year={2025},
-  note={Submitted to IEEE Transactions on Medical Imaging}
+  doi={10.1109/JBHI.2025.3650444}
 }
 ```